cruickshankrpc/FLAGPIECES/README.md

 ## Approach
 We decided to use News API as our data source for our application.
 Due to it being continually updated, we decided not to scrape the data to our backend, and instead, fetch the data from the front.\
-We began by planning out our user journey in the wireframe below:
+We began by planning out our user journey in Figma on the wireframe below:

 ## Wireframe
 ![figma](./media/PROJECT-4%20WIREFRAME.png)

-We also roughly outlined the models and components we needed to build:
+We also roughly outlined the models and components we needed to build on Trello:

 ![trello](./media/trello4.png)